Frame-Payments/frame-ruby/README.md

-# Frame Payments Ruby Library
+# Frame Payments - Ruby SDK

 A Ruby library for the Frame Payments API.